This article originally appeared on VICE Canada.

-This three-year-old dog’s story starts with him riding in Tanya Cassell Pardy’s vehicle with her two sons, driving east of Deer Lake, when all of a sudden a storm hit and visibility went to shit.
+This three-year-old dog’s story starts with him riding in Tanya Cassell Pardy’s vehicle with her two sons when all of a sudden a storm hit and visibility went to shit.
 Cassell Pardy, who adopted Obi as a puppy three years ago, told VICE that out of nowhere they came across a pile of vehicles.

 "Before I knew it, I had crashed into a transport truck,” Cassell Pardy said.
 “I turned around and was making sure my kids and dog were all OK when another vehicle crashed into me.
 It was at that point that I knew I had to get out before there was another crash and we get really hurt and stuck in this vehicle."

 So the family, Obi included, left the vehicle.
 It was a good call, as it wasn't long until another transport truck slammed into their car.
 In all the chaos, Cassell Pardy was separated from her sons and dog.
 After gathering her sons and getting them to safety, she realized Obi was still missing, and through the pain of a broken foot she searched but couldn't find the lil’ fella.

 Eventually, her father, who lived nearby, came and took the three to the hospital.
 The CBC reported that two people suffered serious injuries as a result of the pile-up.
 As they drove away, Cassell Pardy said she was certain she was leaving Obi behind forever in the vehicular carnage.